Manitoba Road Trips: Follow the Yellowhead Highway

 Two kids holding hands crossing suspension bridge in Minnedosa

 Enjoy the views of the lake and spillway with a stroll along the Flag Walk.
-This path flying flags from many provinces and countries connects the beach with the Minnedosa Heritage Village.
+This path is home to flying flags from many provinces and countries connecting the beach with the Minnedosa Heritage Village.
 This charming museum features nine restored heritage buildings, including the impressive octagon-shaped Agricultural Display Building -- one of only three left in Manitoba.
 There is also a school, church and the former electrical power plant.
 The heritage village is one access point to the Oxbow Trail.
 This nature trail that follows the river also features a lookout tower and swinging bridge, and takes you past the bison compound.
 For more ways to enjoy Minnedosa’s beautiful scenery, go for a round of disc golf at River’s Edge Recreation Park or opt for 18 holes at the links-style Minnedosa Golf and Country Club, carved out the valley.

 Next, it’s time to explore downtown Minnedosa.
 Take the self-guided Stone House Tour to see 10 heritage buildings that turn up the charm.
 These include the impressive post office and railway station and even some heritage homes that are now bed and breakfasts.
 There are a few B&Bs in town along with some hotel/motel options.